Severe Weather Conditions

 At 39 to 46 mph, branches and limbs can be broken from trees.
 Cars can also possibly veer on the road, especially high-profile vehicles.
 It is important to stay indoors and away from trees during these conditions.

 At 47 to 54 mph, there will be light structural damage.
 This can include damage to roofs, gutters, and siding.
 Trees that are not properly maintained may be at risk of falling or causing damage.

 At 55 to 63 mph, entire trees can be uprooted, and considerable structural damage can occur.
 It is important to stay indoors and away from windows during these conditions.

 Above 64 mph, expect widespread structural damage.
 This can include damage to buildings, vehicles, and trees.

 At Tidd Tree, we are committed to keeping your property safe and healthy.
-If you have concerns about the impact of wind gusts on your trees or property, don’t hesitate to contact us for a consultation or tree maintenance services.
+If you have concerns about the impact of wind gusts on your trees or property or have storm clean-up needs, don’t hesitate to contact us for a consultation or tree maintenance services.
 Our team of experts is here to help you keep your property safe and beautiful for years to come.